adrpbizz/funnel-asset-kit/README.md

 | **Conversion** | Urgency, offer, a clear next step | CVR, CPA, ROAS |

-The prompt behind this tool encodes that logic directly, so the same product brief produces genuinely different copy at each stage — not the same ad reworded three times.
+The prompt behind this tool encodes that logic directly, so the same product brief produces genuinely different copy at each stage, not the same ad reworded three times.

 ## Project structure